Nam Sang-ji

 Nam Sang-ji (born on December 14, 1989) is a South Korean actress.
 She made her acting debut in 2013 film Marriage Blue.
 Since then she has appeared in number of films.
 She is better known for her role in daily family drama Sisters-in-Law (2017).
 She appeared in films such as: Lucid Dream (2017) and Ashfall (2019) among others.
 In 2022, she is appearing as main lead of KBS's daily drama Bravo, My Life.

 Career

 Nam Sang-ji is affiliated to artist management company Bingo One Ent Co.
 She made her debut in 2013 film Marriage Blue.
 She is alumni of Department of Acting, Kyonggi University.

 In 2016 Nam appeared in period drama film Spirits' Homecoming portraying role of Zhao Fei.
 She also featured in its sequel Spirits' Homecoming, Unfinished Story.
 The film was a commercial success garnering more than 3.58 million viewers.

 In 2017, she was seen in MBC's Sisters-in-Law as Park Ji-ho. she was praised for her "lovely charm" and "romantic acting".
 She was termed as "nice find".

 In 2022, she got her first main role in KBS daily drama Bravo, My Life portraying a single mother who chooses to become mother of her nephew.

+In 2026, Nam starred in KBS2's revenge drama Pearl in Red opposite Park Jin-hee.